 I know you read kissing books, but do you write kissing books too?

 This week I released my first nonfiction book about story structure for romance novels.
-If you write or review romance–or you just want some behind the scenes info–you might be interested.
+I understand that there are hundreds of different narratives for these books, from Mafia Romance Books to fantasy novels to same-sex stories, but most of them follow the same basic structure.
+So, if you write or review romance–or you just want some behind the scenes info–you might be interested.
 I sort of sound like I know what I’m talking about and there are plenty of ’80s references so you know it’s me.
 LOL.

 Whether you are in the process of starting a novel and want to learn how to write dialogue, or already have some novels under your belt, there are lots of useful lessons that can make your writing better.
 Which reminds me, are you on the lookout for a literary agent?
 It is no secret that a literary agent can help you to publish your work.
 To learn more about securing representation from a literary agent, take a look at this guide to presenting a novel manuscript over on jerichowriters.com that also includes a helpful manuscript format.

 What makes a romance novel a romance?
 How do you write a kissing book?

 Writing a well-structured romance isn’t the same as writing any other genre-something the popular novel and screenwriting guides don’t address.
 The romance arc is made up of its own story beats, and the external plot and theme need to be braided to the romance arc-not the other way around.